ArjunRamesh77/SimpleNumerics/README.md

 # SimpleNumerics
-A project aimed to learn the basic building blocks numerical methods.
+A project aimed to learn the basic building blocks of numerical methods.
 Written in FORTRAN.